sriramdasbalaji/VSTS-DevOps-Labs/selenium/readme.md

 Selenium</a> is a portable open source software-testing framework for web applications.
 It has the capability to operate on almost every Operating System.
 It supports all modern browsers and multiple languages such as .NET (C#), Java.

 In this lab, you will learn how to run selenium testcases on a C# web application as part of the VSTS Continuous Delivery pipeline.

-If you are not familiar with Selenium using Visual Studio/C# [click here](https://www.codeproject.com/Articles/1217887/Getting-started-with-Selenium-using-Visual-Stu) to get started
+If you are not familiar with UI Automation using Selenium Tests [click here](https://almvm.azurewebsites.net/labs/vsts/selenium/) to get started.

 ## Pre-requisites

 1. **Microsoft Azure Account:** You need a valid and active azure account for the labs